-Charley Wheatstone’s Clever Tricks – Gloucester born inventor of the Electric Telegraph and the concertina (Costumed talk).
+Charley Wheatstone’s Clever Tricks – Gloucester born inventor of the Electric Telegraph and the concertina (Costumed talk with live music).

-Instruments I Have to Explain – What do these have in common?
-The horn of a chamois, a pig-nosed psalter and a sack of groans.
+An A-Z of Music – The horn of a chamois, a pig-nosed psalter and a sack of groans.
 Just a few of the musical instruments from Stephen’s collection.
 Hear what kind of music they make and the stories behind them.
+Live music

 Turn Right When the Butter Melts – An epic tale of adventure.
 Crossing the Atlantic on a schooner with a cargo of apples and a recalcitrant crew.

-Aboriginal stories and story-painting – Dreamtime stories go back further than any tales that we know.
+Stories in Dots – Indigenous Australian (Aboriginal) story-painting – Dreamtime stories go back further than any tales that we know.
 They have survived in oral tradition and art.
 Learn how to ‘read’ these paintings.

 Dragons, Jackdaws and Giants – The Spanish Fiesta is so much more than just a party.
 A colourful centuries old tradition that give us a glimpse into pre-reformation England.
+With live music.

-Gloucestershire Folk Tales – Stories that you would have told the children before the brothers Grimm monopolised the market.
+Gloucestershire Folk Tales – Stories that local children would have heard before the brothers Grimm monopolised the market.

 Wassail, wassail – We sing the Gloucestershire Wassail at Christmas.
 We look back over 1000 years of Wassailing.
 What does it mean?
 Where does it come from?
-And why are there no apples in the song?
+Why are there no apples in the song?

-Whittle ‘n’ Dub – The history of the pipe and tabor – ancient English musical instrument that evolved from ancient bone pipes and survived into C20th Cotswolds.
-A talk that takes us on parallel routes through Europe to South and Central America.
+Whittle ‘n’ Dub – The history of the pipe and tabor – ancient English musical instrument that evolved from ancient bone pipes and just survived into C20th Cotswolds.
+Live music